satyamsahooPH25/Recommendation-model/README.md

 # Graph Neural Networks (GNNs) in Recommendation Systems
+## Accuracy Comparison

+In our experiments, we observed a significant improvement in accuracy when using Graph Neural Networks (GNNs) over traditional machine learning models like XGBoost for recommendation systems.

+- **GNN Accuracy**: 81.25%
+- **XGBoost Accuracy**: 75.06%

+This demonstrates the superior performance of GNNs in capturing complex relationships in graph-structured data, making them a better choice for building recommendation systems in scenarios with intricate user-item interactions.
 Graph Neural Networks (GNNs) have become a popular choice for building recommendation systems due to their ability to model complex relationships between users and items.
 However, like any technology, GNNs come with their limitations, and several areas for improvement have been identified over time.
 Let's explore these limitations and potential improvements in detail.

 ## Limitations of Using Graph Neural Networks for Recommendation Systems